layervault/api/18_Files.md

 DO NOT ALTER ANY OF THESE PARAMETERS.
 If you do, the upload will fail.

-Once you have all of these parameters, include a parameter for "Content-Type" which matches the Content Type of the file you are trying to upload.
-Finally, include a ```file``` parameter that is a ```binary multi-part``` representation of your file you wish to upload, and make a ```POST``` request with all of these parameters to ```https://omnivore-scratch.s3.amazonaws.com```.
+Once you have all of these parameters, include a parameter for `Content-Type` which matches the Content Type of the file you are trying to upload.
+Finally, include a `file` parameter that is a `binary multipart` representation of your file you wish to upload, and make a `POST` request with all of these parameters to `https://omnivore-scratch.s3.amazonaws.com`.
 Do not change, alter, or add anything to these parameters outlined as you will receive nasty XML error messages from Amazon S3.

-NB: Make sure the ```file``` parameter is the last in the above list of parameters - S3 ignores ```POST``` fields that come after the ```file``` parameter.
+NB: Make sure the `file` parameter is the last in the above list of parameters - S3 ignores `POST` fields that come after the `file` parameter.

-Upon success, you will receive a response from Amazon S3 with a ```Location``` header with a URL to which you should make a POST request verbatim, with the inclusion of your access token to the query string.
+Upon success, you will receive a response from Amazon S3 with a `Location` header with a URL to which you should make a POST request verbatim, with the inclusion of your access token to the query string.
 Once that call completes, your file will be processed and ready for display on LayerVault at the location you specified.

 #### Deleting a File